SkafteNicki/libcpab/README.md

 # libcpab
-CPAB Transformations [1]: finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in **Tensorflow** and **Pytorch**.
+CPAB Transformations [1]: finite-dimensional spaces of simple, fast, and highly-expressive diffeomorphisms derived from parametric, continuously-defined, velocity fields in **Numpy**, **Tensorflow** and **Pytorch**.

 The main idea behind this library is to offer a simple way to use diffiomorphic transformations and incorporate them into existing software.
+The diffiomorphic transformations are based on the work of
-The diffiomorphic transformations are based on the work of [Freifeld et al.](https://www.cs.bgu.ac.il/~orenfr/papers/freifeld_etal_PAMI_2017).
+[Freifeld et al.](https://www.cs.bgu.ac.il/~orenfr/papers/freifeld_etal_PAMI_2017).
 The library supports diffiomorphic transformations in 1D (time series), 2D (images) and 3D (volumetric images).